Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-Stand-Alone-Fix-Files/README.md

 DXWrapper is considered part of the modern configuration for stable performance.

-dgVoodoo could also be used however it is up to the user from my tests elisha wrapper worked much better.
+dgVoodoo could be used in place of elisha wrapper however it is up to the user from my tests elisha wrapper worked much better. the two cannot be used in tandem and you must pick one or the other this is user preference but i will recomend the one that worked best in my personal testing.

 ------------------------------------------------------------------------